Updated: Mar 28

-Start by listing what you do and the strengths and weaknesses of the business.
+Start by listing out what you do and the strengths and weaknesses of the business.
 You'll want to include EVERYTHING, even if you're unsure.
-You'll want to treat it as a stream-of-consciousness writing exercise; let every thought, worry, or fact flow.
+Treat it as a stream-of-consciousness writing exercise; let every thought, worry, or fact flow.
+Seriously, everything!

-Once you've created a comprehensive list, start by bulleting only the most important points.
-What is significant to you as a business owner?
+Once you've created a comprehensive list, start by separating only the most important points.
+What is the most significant to you as a business owner?
 Or to your customer base?
 Some of your strengths and weaknesses will be scratched off the list, others will move up to the top depending on their positive impact or risk they pose to your business.